epy1234/GoogleLdapMFA/README.md

 #### LDAP MFA Demo code
-- Python Script that simulates a user login and performs authentication via a google authentication MFA.
+- Python Script that simulates a user login and performs authentication via Google Authentication MFA.
 - Once the authentication is complete, the script will connect to `ldap.forumsys.com` and pull data to the terminal.

 Property  | Value